 damagecontrol

-Caused by the hustle of staying alive, the fear of eventually dying, having a handicap, living at the wrong place at the wrong time, and so much worse.
-Wars, violence, your trauma, other people’s trauma, epigenetic trauma, having an absent father, a depressed mother, or even a “regular” life.
-Pick your sourse of damage.
-Let alone the inevitable; being the first sibling, the second one, the third one and so on.
-Becoming a parent closed the case for me; I see burdens with my name on them, already on my kids.
-We are all blessed and condemned with pulling and pushing a stone, bigger or smaller probably makes no difference.
+It hurts me to be cynical, but I cannot dissuade myself from believing it: from the moment we are born, it’s all damage control.
+Caused by any struggle and hustle.
+Staying alive, the fear of eventually dying, having a handicap, living at the wrong place at the wrong time, and so much worse.
+Wars, violence, your trauma, other people’s trauma, epigenetic trauma, having an absent father, a depressed mother, living a “regular” life, being the first sibling, the second one, the third one and so on.
+Pick your source of damage.

 I wish I could choke my cynicism to death.
 I do.
 I do not envy the happy-go-lucky, but I wonder how they pull it off.
 Am I so blind?
 Is my rock so big that hinders me from seeing what they see?
 Am I so damaged?
 I doubt it.